adelansari/fractal-gasket-js/README.md

 ## References
-This project is inspired by the paper ["The Apollonian Packing of Circles"](https://arxiv.org/pdf/math/0101066.pdf).
+This project is inspired by few sources:
+- ["The Apollonian Packing of Circles"](https://arxiv.org/pdf/math/0101066.pdf).
 This paper provides a detailed mathematical explanation of the Apollonian Gasket and the Descartes Circle Theorem.
+- ["Apollonian gaskets"](https://mathlesstraveled.com/2016/04/27/apollonian-gaskets/).
+The page details the Apollonian gasket, a fractal formed by infinitely nesting circles within a curvilinear triangle created by three mutually tangent circles, and hints at future posts to explain the mathematics behind it